matthiasbruns/android-kotlin-clean-architecture/README.md

 If we have response data, the data will be returned.

-We could add another implementation, which interacts with data in a cache or database, another one which synchronizes data with a cloud storage and another one which is a file based repository.
+We could add another implementation, which interacts with data in a cache or database, one which synchronizes data with a cloud storage and another which is a file based repository.
 As you can see, we are not limited to one datasource.

 ## Dagger 2